sakhsain/frontend-project/README.md

 # Assignment
-The 1st assignment of web development project (66643)
+The 1st assignment of web development (66643)

 ## Task:
 Design a website using HTML, CSS and Bootstrap.